Richarde2312/Richarde2312/README.md

 # 👋 Hi, I'm Richardé Wihby

-🎓 I’m a Information Technology graduate from the University of the West Indies with a passion for problem-solving and innovation.
-My academic and project experience spans software development, networking, and cybersecurity, with hands-on skills in Java, Python, HTML/CSS, and database management.
+🎓 Motivated Information Technology graduate from the University of the West Indies with hands-on experience in software development, network management, and cybersecurity.
+Proficient in Java, Python, and SQL, with a strong track record of developing real world mobile and web-based applications.
+Skilled in cloud computing concepts and passionate about cybersecurity, with a commitment to continuous learning and innovation.
+Proven team player with excellent problem-solving and communication skills, eager to contribute to dynamic tech-driven environments.

 ## 💼 About Me